 7. Return to work as soon as you are able, with proper authorization from Human Resources.
 You will be required to provide a note from your physician authorizing your return.
 Any return to work with restrictions will require an Estimated Capabilities form and permission from both Human Resources and your supervisor prior to your return.

 PLEASE NOTE: Many Walk -In Centers and Primary Care facilities will not provide medical documentation

 or follow up care with a Workers’ Compensation injury and will refer you to another

 To avoid delays in your Workers’ Compensation case, it is suggested that you go to one of the two local facilities that handle Workers’ Compensation injuries for treatment.

 - All medical documentation taking you in and out of work should be completed by a Medical Doctor (MD).

 - Use the Confidential Medical Statement (CMS) Work-Related form to report leaves from work, returns to work, or for updating Human Resources monthly of your progress.

 - Prior to returning to work you must submit medical documentation to Human Resources for review.
-If there are restrictions, Human Resources will speak with your supervisor regarding the ability to accommodate the restrictions with an alternate duty assignment.
+If there are restrictions,an Estimated Capabilities form is required to be completed and Human Resources will speak with your supervisor regarding the ability to accommodate the restrictions with an alternate duty assignment.

 - If you are taken by ambulance for your accident and have been released back to work, you MUST receive documentation from the physician/hospital releasing you back to work and submit to Human Resources prior to returning.